-SOC 233 Statistics for the Social Three credit hours and Behavioral Sciences
+SOC 233 Statistics for the Social and Behavioral Sciences

 The application of descriptive and inferential statistics to data in the social and behavioral sciences.
 Emphasis on data classification, data reduction, the normal distribution, z scores, probability, hypothesis testing, z test, t test, statistical power.
 Prerequisite: MTH 136 or its equivalent.
 (Colisted as PSY 233, SSC 233.)